rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/checkpoint0.md

 ### Task 0.2 Software Setup
 Following the instructions in the [mbot system setup guide](/docs/botlab/setup-guide/mbot-system-setup) and setup the software on your robot.

-### Task 0.3 Gripper Design
+### Task 0.3 Design Lab
-Objective: Design and construct a target lifting mechanism for your MBot.
-This is an iterative process, so start the project early and continuously refine your design.

-Resources: Utilize the tools and materials available at the Makerspace.
-Remember, the key to success is experimentation and regular improvement.
+The main development goal of BotLab is to finish the [final competition](/docs/botlab/checkpoints/competition).
+One part of this competition involves target lifting, where you need to design and build a lifting mechanism for your MBot, for exmaple, make mbot a forklift.

+There are 3D printers available in both the lab and the Makerspace that you can use to create your design.

-Team Strategy: Each team member's robot does not need to have a unique gripper.
-However, for the final challenge, consider the benefits of equipping each robot with a mechanism.
-This could be the team's best design applied to all available robots, or employing different strategic approaches for each robot.
+In the competition, you don’t need a unique gripper for each team member’s robot.
+You can use the team’s best design for all robots or try different strategic approaches for each one.
+Remember, designing such a mechanism is an iterative process, so start the project early and continue refining your design.

+{: .required_for_report }
-Documentation: Ensure you document your gripper design.
-This includes **detailed drawings, a Bill of Materials (BOM), and step-by-step construction instructions**.
+Ensure you document your gripper design which includes: <br> 1) Detailed drawings <br> 2) Bill of Materials (BOM) <br> 3) Step-by-step construction instructions

+## Checkpoint Submission
+No submission is required for this checkpoint.

+After completing Checkpoint 0, you should have a functional mbot ready for development and a basic understanding of the ultimate development goal – the final competition.